nbyouri/blog/_posts/2014-07-06-pkgsrc_intro.md

 > MANPREFIX=$(PREFIX)/share/man

+In the beginning of the Makefile.
 We should remove the first line and edit the man prefix:

 > MANPREFIX=${PKGMANDIR}

-So pkgsrc can install the program's files in the right place.
-We have two ways of modifying this file, either patch the Makefile or use `sed` substitution which is a builtin pkgsrc feature that allows you to change files with a sed command before building the port.
+so pkgsrc can install the program's files in the right place.
+We have two ways of modifying this file, either patch the Makefile or use `sed` substitution which is a builtin pkgsrc feature that allows you to change lines in files with a sed command before building the port.

-I will show how to do both ways so you can get an introduction on how to generate patch files for pkgsrc to apply.
+I will show how to do both ways so you can get an introduction on how to generate patch files for pkgsrc.

 #### patching the Makefile :